coreos/docs/STYLE.md

 There are a few other common ways to write or not write things:

-* Expand acronyms on their introduction in a document, with the short form following in parentheses: Trusted Platform Module (TPM)
+* Expand acronyms on their introduction in a document, with the short form following in parentheses: Trusted Platform Module (TPM).
-* Terms of art that are not commands or other literal text should often be italicized on their first appearance in a document: *Kubernetes* is a good example
+* Terms of art that are not commands or other literal text should often be italicized on their first appearance in a document: *Kubernetes* is a good example.
-* The hyphen is overused and most English compounds do not require it
+* The hyphen is overused and most English compounds do not require it.
 * There is one space (` `) after a period (aka *full stop*, `.`), comma (`,`), semicolon (`;`) and other marks of punctuation.

 ## Source formatting